Skip to content

 b.
 Remove the gears of the 6 leader motors

-Follow step 2 of the assembly video.
+Follow the video for removing gears.
 You need to remove the gear for the motors of the leader arm.
 As a result, you will only use the position encoding of the motor and reduce friction to more easily operate the leader arm.

 c.
 Add motor horn to all 12 motors

-Follow step 3 of the assembly video.
+Follow the video for adding the motor horn.
 For SO-100, you need to align the holes on the motor horn to the motor spline to be approximately 1:30, 4:30, 7:30 and 10:30.
 Try to avoid rotating the motor while doing so to keep position 2048 set during configuration.
 It is especially tricky for the leader motors as it is more sensible without the gears, but it's ok if it's a bit rotated.

 D. Assemble the arms

-Follow step 4 of the assembly video.
-The first arm should take a bit more than 1 hour to assemble, but once you get use to it, you can do it under 1 hour for the second arm.
+Follow the video for assembling the arms.
+It is important to insert the cables into the motor that is being assembled before you assemble the motor into the arm!
+Inserting the cables beforehand is much easier than doing this afterward.
+The first arm should take a bit more than 1 hour to assemble, but once you get used to it, you can do it under 1 hour for the second arm.

 E. Calibrate